apace100/origins-docs/docs/types/entity_condition_types/advancement.md

     "advancement": "minecraft:story/smelt_iron"
 }
 ```

-This condition added to a power will make it only activate after the player has smelted or found their first iron ingot.
+This example will check if the player has the `minecraft:story/smelt_iron` advancement, which can be obtained by smelting or obtaining their first Iron Ingot.